andreymaznyak/gulp-letters/README.md

 ### Working with files by name

 > Filename is **central identifier** in work with gulp-letters.
+> To do smt with letter, you must call it by name.
 >
 > Create the new file via command `gulp new -n <filename>`  and then use <filename> in every operation:  sending email, opening in browser, making build, deleting → all by gulp command simply pointing this filename.